tknaveen/GnanaKailayam/README.md

-  # Update Click-to-Slide Code
+  # GnanaKailayam

-  This is a code bundle for Update Click-to-Slide Code.
-The original project is available at https://www.figma.com/design/3EMnH5YNua52JbR4vWMtxB/Update-Click-to-Slide-Code.
+  This is a code bundle for GnanaKailayam.
+The original project is available at https://www.figma.com/design/3EMnH5YNua52JbR4vWMtxB/GnanaKailayam.

   ## Running the code